bithavoc/express-winston/Readme.md

     winstonInstance: <WinstonLogger>, // a winston logger instance.
 If this is provided the transports and formats options are ignored.
     msg: String or function // customize the default logging message.
 E.g. "{{err.message}} {{res.statusCode}} {{req.method}}" or function(req, res) { return `${res.statusCode} - ${req.method}` }
     baseMeta: Object, // default meta data to be added to log, this will be merged with the error data.
+    meta: Boolean, // control whether you want to log the meta data about the request (default to true).
     metaField: String, // if defined, the meta data will be added in this field instead of the meta root object.
+Defaults to 'meta'.
+Set to `null` to store metadata at the root of the log entry.
+    requestField: [String] // the property of the metadata to store the request under (default 'req').
+Set to null to exclude request from metadata
+    responseField: [String] // the property of the metadata to store the response under (default 'res').
+If set to the same as 'requestField', filtered response and request properties will be merged.
+Set to null to exclude request from metadata
     requestFilter: function (req, propName) { return req[propName]; } // A function to filter/return request values, defaults to returning all values allowed by whitelist.
 If the function returns undefined, the key/value will not be included in the meta.
     requestWhitelist: [String] // Array of request properties to log.
 Overrides global requestWhitelist for this instance
     headerBlacklist: [String], // Array of headers to omit from logs.
 Applied after any previous filters.